-Sun Noodle is voluntarily recalling one lot of its Tonkotsu ramen noodle product because the product was mislabeled and may contain an undeclared fish allergen, according to a Department of Defense All Food and Drug Activity message sent Jan.
-23.
+Sovos Brands Intermediate, Inc. is voluntarily recalling a limited number of their Rao’s Made for Home Slow Simmered Soup, Chicken & Gnocchi because they may contain egg, an undeclared allergen, according to a Department of Defense All Food and Drug Activity message sent Jan.
+29.

-Advanced Fresh Concepts (AFC) is recalling its frozen Tuna Fillet Saku because the product may be contaminated with listeria according to a Department of Defense All Food and Drug Activity message sent Jan.
-19. This product is an ingredient used in the sushi department.
+Danielle International LLC is voluntarily recalling over 52 thousand pounds of their ready-to-eat sausage products because they may be contaminated with Listeria monocytogenes, according to a Department of Defense All Food and Drug Activity message sent Jan.
+29.